seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 });
 {% endhighlight %}

-Assume that we receive user data in json.
+Assume that we receive user data in JSON.
 So, we get the response body and decode it to an array:

 {% highlight php %}
 <?php